stgnet/poof/README.md

 * Object chains similar to [EDEN](http://eden.openovate.com/) allow flexibility and extensibility
 * Many complex operations are reduced to a line or few of code
 * Each class *foobar* has convenience function `foobar()` that returns `new foobar()`
+* Use best practices, *except* where they a) detract from readability, b) slow development
+* Instrumentation and diagnostics built in, so finding that bug or slow bit of code is a snap

 Getting Started
 ---------------